rokibhasan84/B12-A5-Emergency-Hotline/readme.md

 2. How do you **create and insert a new element into the DOM**?

       Answer: We can use this (createElement()) to create a new HTML element into the DOM.
 Like, const newParagraph = document.createElement('p');
 We can also add content, add attributes and we can insert append child to any HTML element if we loacate the parent element.

 3. What is **Event Bubbling** and how does it work?
-Answer: Event bubbling in javaScript is a
-      Event bubbling in JavaScript is a tackle within the Document Object Model (DOM) event propagration process.

-How it works:

-Event Trigger:
-  An event is initiated on a specific DOM element (the "target element").
-For example, a user clicks a button.
-Handlers on Target:
-  Any event handlers attached directly to the target element for that specific event type are executed first.
-Bubbling Up:
-  The event then "bubbles" up the DOM hierarchy.
-This means that the browser checks if any parent elements of the target element also have event handlers attached for the same event type.
-Parent Handlers Executed:
-If a parent element has an event handler for that event, it will be triggered and executed.
-This process continues up the DOM tree, from parent to grandparent, until it reaches the document object (or window, depending on the event).

-Stopping Bubbling:
-You can prevent an event from bubbling further up the DOM tree using event.stopPropagation().
-When called within an event handler, this method stops the event from propagating to ancestor elements.
+      Answer: If you click on something inside, the thinks outside can be affected by that click.

+Like, Suppose there is a <button> inside a <div>.
+When you click the button-
+      1. First the button event will be fired
+      2. Then div event will be fired
+      3. Finally it can go to the body

+This is even bubbling.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

-Answer:
-Event delegation is a powerful technique that simplifies event handling, improves performance, and enhances the flexibility of your code.
-By leveraging the event bubbling mechanism, you can efficiently manage events on a group of elements rather than dealing with each one individually.

-Efficiency: Imagine you have a list of items, each requiring a click event.
-Instead of attaching a click handler to each item, event delegation allows you to attach a single listener to the parent container.
-This results in less code and better performance, especially for large sets of elements.

-Dynamism: Event delegation is particularly useful when dealing with dynamic content.
-As new elements are added or removed, the event listener remains attached to the parent, reducing the need for constant reattachment.
+        Answer: Event delegation is a technique where instead of providing separate event listeners for many child elements, an event listener is placed on their parent element.
+Because due to event bubbling, the parent element can also catch the events of the child element.

+Why is it useful?

+1. It works with less code – if there are 100 child elements, there is no need to provide separate listeners, just provide one in the parent.

+2. Performance is better – the browser does not have to manage many event listeners.

+3. Dynamic elements can be handled – if a new child element is added later, its event can also be caught using the event listener of the parent.